• Skip to primary navigation

 3. Mix dry ingredients (oats through salt) in a large mixing bowl.

-5. Add wet ingredients to dry ingredients and mix until fully incorporated.
-Pour into prepared baking dish and use the back of a spoon to evenly smooth out the top.
-Sprinkle with walnuts and chocolate chips.
+5. Add wet ingredients to dry ingredients and stir until fully incorporated.
+Stir in walnuts if using.
+Pour the mixture into the prepared pan and use the back of a spoon to evenly smooth out the top.
+Sprinkle with remaining two tablespoons of brown sugar.

-6. Bake for 30 minutes, or until set in the middle and slightly browned around the edges.
+6. Bake for 25 minutes, or until set in the middle and slightly browned around the edges.
+Let cool for 5-10 minutes before cutting.

 Equipment